mayasharma2110/Treat-Yourself/README.md

 * The edit product page will be similar to the add procut page and will be available to admin only, the only difference is that this will auto populate with the products current information and allow the admin to update any details.

+* The add review page will allow logged in users to add a review of a product.

+* The edit review page will allow logged in users to edit one of thier existing reviews.

+* The add rating page will allow logged in users to add a rating of a product.

+* The edit rating page will allow logged in users to edit one of thier existing ratings.

 ### Structure

 All pages of the website will have a consistent navigation bar.
 The home, login and register links will be available to users who aren't yet registered and/or logged into the site.
 All users regardless or registration or login status will be able to view all products, view product detail pages, add products to their shopping basket, view the basket  and make a purchase.
 Logged in users and admin (superusers) will be able to view their profile and also logout.
 Admin (superusers) will be able to edit and delete products.
 Below the navbar there will also be a header with links to view all products (by price, rating or category) or one of the 4 main categories of products (chocolate, hot chocolate, tea and coffee), under these 4 main categories there will be subgategories as follows: Chocolate (white, milk, dark and all), hot chocolate (classic, nutty, other, all), tea (black, white, other, all) and coffee (dark roast, light roast, medium roast, all).
 This header will also be displayed on all pages of the site.